606 (radio show): History

 Danny Baker returned to 606 to present six Euro 2008 specials and proved such a big hit with the listeners that he was invited back to present regularly on Tuesdays.

 Under Baker in the 1990s the show favoured bizarre and obscure but amusing topics, often avoiding the matches played and headline football news.
 On occasions other sports would be included.
 It also included music in its first years.
 However, from Mellor onwards, the show became established as a more mainstream phone-in, mainly focusing on Premier League teams.

 Between 2007 and 2009 the programme was hosted by DJ Spoony and Gabriele Marcotti.
 From the 2009–2010 season Alan Green presented on Saturdays, as he typically commentated on an evening match before presenting the Saturday show.
 Tim Lovejoy joined to present on Wednesdays while Danny Baker continued to present on Tuesdays from 10–11pm.

 After talkSPORT took the rights to Saturday evening Premier League matches from the 2010–11 season, the Saturday edition returned again to 6:06pm.
 The hosts became Mark Chapman and Robbie Savage, in his final season as a professional footballer.
 Savage won the Rising Star in Radio Sony Radio Award for his plain speaking.
 Sunday's show was hosted by Alan Green.
 The Tuesday and Wednesday shows were dropped, only appearing on international nights.

 In 2011–12, as Savage was taking part in Strictly Come Dancing, he was replaced on Saturdays by Jason Roberts.
 Savage instead joined Green on Sunday.
 In 2012–13, Savage returned to the Saturday evening program, alongside either Darren Fletcher or Mark Chapman.
 Green again hosts Sunday on his own.

 From the 2013–14 season, there were two teams hosting between the two nights.
 Darren Fletcher and Robbie Savage hosted on Saturdays while Kelly Cates and former footballer Ian Wright hosted on Sundays.

 From the 2016–17 season, the Saturday team changed, with Jason Mohammad joining Savage, due to Fletcher's BT Sport commentary commitments.
 Cates and Wright continued to host on a Sunday.

 From the 2018–19 season, the Saturday show was hosted by Jason Mohammad with Robbie Savage and the Sunday show saw Alistair Bruce-Ball and Chris Sutton take over from Cates and Wright.

 From the 2019–20 season, Alistair Bruce-Ball and Chris Sutton moved to the Saturday evening show with Sam Quek and Emma Jones alternating each week to present the Sunday evening show alongside Robbie Savage.

 From the 2020–2021 season, Robbie Savage transitioned to the presenter role for both the Saturday and Sunday shows, alongside Chris Sutton.

+From the 2025–2026 season, Robbie Savage’s football management commitments meant he had to step aside from the Saturday show.
+Aaron Paul replaced Savage, with Natalie Pike often standing in.

 After the BBC won the right to broadcast the Saturday 17:30 Premier League match from the start of the 2022–23 season, 606s start time was moved back to 19:30.